Case Flow Diagram

 if formal intervention is necessary.

-About half of all cases referred to juvenile court intake
+Less than half (44%) of all cases referred to juvenile court intake

 are handled informally.
 Most informally processed cases are